khushal87/khushal87/README.md

 - 🤔 Anyone looking for help can reach out.

-- 💬 Ask me about *Javascript,MERN, softwares that scale.*
+- 💬 Ask me about *Javascript, MERN stack, softwares that scale.*

 - 📫 How to reach me: **khushal.agarwal987@gmail.com**